kirkshoop/twitter/README.md

 This project has only been built and tested on OS X.

-There are several shortcuts in place - error handling and retry and completion handling have all gotten short-shrift.

 I uploaded a video of the app running during on election night 2016 [![election 2016 live twitter](https://img.youtube.com/vi/ewvW4fYE4aQ/0.jpg)](https://www.youtube.com/watch?v=ewvW4fYE4aQ)